 When should I tell you about a change of circumstances?

-If your change of circumstance is due to a deceased parent /partner, the birth of a child or a new sibling, the reassessment will apply from the date the change of circumstances occurred.
+If your change of circumstance is due to a deceased parent /partner, the birth of a child or a new sibling, the change of circumstance will apply from the date the change of circumstances occurred.

-Any revised award due to a reduction in household income shall only apply from the date that the Reassessment form is received.
+Any revised award due to a reduction in household income shall only apply from the date that the Change of Circumstance form is received.

 You can get this form by calling the customer service team on 0300 200 4050.

 Financial evidence check

 If your application is approved for academic year 2020 to 2021, we may write to you and ask you to send us financial evidence to support the information you provided on your application.